heer2904/heer2904/README.md

 ## Hi there 👋
-I'm a Computer Student at Brunel Univercity
+I'm studying Computer Science at Brunel University London

 <!--
 **heer2904/heer2904** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.